As used by C.W. Mills the term

 profession transports across cultures In the search for ethical research, we can and must

-look wider than the emicism of verbal data The polyphony of views which is essential to
+look wider than the emicism of verbal data.

 Source: British Journal of Sociology of Education, Volume 23, Number 4, 1 December 2002